Save Mart Supermarkets: Banners and brands

 Save Mart Supermarkets includes a number of store banners and private label product brands.

 Lucky

 Lucky is a chain of full-service grocery stores with a broad product offering, including fresh produce, bakery goods, deli foods, and ethnic foods.
 The chain operates in and around the San Francisco Bay Area under its own banner and its newer banner concept, Lucky California.
-Lucky is a revival of the original chain after Save Mart acquired the northern California Albertsons stores from Cerberus Capital Management in 2006, which included the rights to use the Lucky name.
+Lucky is a revival of the original chain (with pictures of its stores from the 1940s) after Save Mart acquired the northern California Albertsons stores from Cerberus Capital Management in 2006, which included the rights to use the Lucky name.